 Basically, it should be available for whoever wants to create learning communities centered on recognizing Challenges and implementing meaningful and sustainable solutions.
 The guide includes all the tools and resources any educational institution can benefit from.

 What Is The Difference Between Problem-based Learning And Challenge Based Learning?

 This makes challenge-based learning a natural extension of problem-based learning.
 There are no major differences between the two styles since both of them rely on real-life problems and solutions.
 However, there are some minor differences.

 PBL is interdisciplinary learning, while CBL is, on the other hand, multidisciplinary learning.
 CBL requires research and written assignments, while PBL relies solely on brainstorming and debriefing sessions within the classroom.

-Do you want a CBL plan for your educational institutions?
+Do you want a CBL Challenge Based Learning to plan for your educational institutions?
 Manaarah is your place to go!
 Get in touch with our team and visit the website to know more about this, and many other, services that can improve your overall learning and teaching experience.